 2020 prior to pandemic declaration (35%)

-For the third year, business and IT executives interviewed ranked their satisfaction with their own IT organizations based on the 10 key attributes of a world-class IT organization, providing a comparative view of business and IT satisfaction both within and across industries.
+For the third year, business and IT executives interviewed ranked their satisfaction with their own IT organisations based on the 10 key attributes of a world-class IT organisation, providing a comparative view of business and IT satisfaction both within and across industries.